 Commercial property insurance is coverage that protects the physical property, equipment and other assets associated with your business.
-Your policy will include a list of covered perils, which you will agree to pay a premium in exchange for financial protection against.
+Your policy will include a list of covered perils, which you will agree to pay a premium to the insurance company in exchange for financial protection against.

 Best Commercial Property Insurance Providers

 Not sure where to start your search for the best possible commercial business insurance policy?
 Consider beginning with a few of our favorite providers below.

 How Does Commercial Property Insurance Work?

 Commercial property insurance is usually bundled with other types of business insurance policies, such as commercial general liability.
 Commercial property insurance companies consider the location, construction, occupancy and fire and theft protection of a property when establishing the policy and determining what you’ll pay in monthly premiums to maintain your coverage.

 Like most types of insurance, your commercial property insurance will include a deductible.
 A policy’s deductible is the minimum amount of money that you’ll need to pay towards repair of damage before your insurance “kicks in” and starts paying for damage resulting from a covered peril on your policy.
 You may be able to secure a lower monthly premium by choosing a higher deductible.
 However, it’s important to choose a deductible that you won’t struggle to pay in the event that you do need to use your policy.

 Location of the building or office that you’re insuring affects your policy.
 Buildings in areas that have better fire protection may be cheaper to insure than buildings in areas that have limited fire protection, such as rural areas.
 Location also accounts for whether the area is prone to storms or other natural disasters that can cause damage, which will have a major effect on the cost of your coverage.